 In this session, Philip Ross will share how marginal ideas have become mainstream and by sharing an overview of emerging trends and latest innovations shaping the world of work, he will paint a portrait of the transforming landscape and share tools on how companies can embrace the

-We examine the future of the office and explore implications from the Investor / Developer / Architect / HR / Property / Technology perspectives.
-What are the key issues facing the future of the office in a post pandemic world
+WE examine the future of the office and explore implications from the Investor, Developer, Property and Technology perspectives.
+What are the key issues facing the future of the office in a post pandemic world.
+What are the reasons and ways to innovate?
+What role does technology play?

 The Future of Work & Innovation